RQI Circuit 2026

 Early Universe Cosmology In The Lab

-Breagh MacPherson
+Breagh Macpherson

 Understanding how energy transfers across scales in far-from-equilibrium systems is central to many areas of physics, including the dynamics of the early Universe.
 Laboratory analogue experiments provide a way to explore such processes under controlled conditions.
 In this talk, I present a periodically driven two-fluid system in which surface waves are generated and interact nonlinearly, redistributing energy between different modes and leading to cascade formation.
 The dynamics can be described by a weakly nonlinear Lagrangian framework and are closely analogous to the parametric excitation of fields that occurs during cosmological preheating after inflation.
 By experimentally tracking the evolution of individual wave modes, we study how these cascades develop, providing insight into nonlinear dynamics in analogue models of early-Universe physics.